bkesterbyld/fabulous-oregano/content/pages/index.md

         content: >
           Rapidly model structured or unstructured data between parties with easy no code tools, then push it into a Bitdomain via API or our integration partners.
-Behind the scenes, we put your data in safe and reliable SQL, NoSQL and object stores across a global network of cloud providers.
+Behind the scenes, we put intermediate data in safe and reliable SQL, NoSQL and object stores across a global network of cloud providers.
         actions:
           - label: Learn More
             url: /features